CMake Projects

 .
 The CMake invocation is verbose, so pay attention to it in the Godot console.

-This feature allows you to use your own CMake project and RISC-V toolchain to build all the programs with.
+This feature allows you to use your own CMake project and RISC-V toolchain to build all the programs with, all from within the Godot editor.

 The presence of CMakeLists.txt disables all Docker usage, and any C++ source in the project is assumed to be built with CMake.
 Saving in a CPPScript window in the Godot editor will only invoke cmake.